-Because our relationship started at a very young age of 17, we gave hold of our relationship in many hands.
+Because our relationship started at the very young age of 17, we gave hold of our relationship in many hands.
 Sometimes it was his friends, sometimes it was mine.
 We realized our mistake when we hit rock bottom that we have been allowing too many people to intervene between us.
 This was a mistake that I used to do very often.
 Bringing my friends in between and giving them the authority to bad-mouth him or fight with him when things went wrong was one of the biggest mistakes I ever made.
 This was how I screwed it up, royally.

 But, we have learned our lessons.
 Today, we understand the difference between keeping our relationship private and keeping it a secret.
 Now, we are more focused on building our careers and we prefer to keep things personal.
 We have had a long journey of becoming more understanding and loyal to each other.

 There’s no one size fits all answer to whether it’s worthy to heal a broken relationship or not.
 To find an answer to your situation, you‘ll have to evaluate based on what you both want for yourself.

 There is no point in being the only person who takes all the responsibility to shift the course of your sinking relationship.
 You must ensure that your partner is as committed as you to saving your bond.

 You can only save a relationship when the other person wants it as much as you.
 However, you must ensure that you are approaching to heal a broken relationship only if it doesn’t reflect any red flags such as manipulation, violence, or other toxic traits.